PoisotLab/EcologicalNetworks.jl/docs/src/interface/highlevel.md

 # Core functions

 This page presents the core functions to manipulate networks.
-Whenever possible, the approach of `EcologicalNetwork` is to overload functions from `Base`.
+Whenever possible, the approach of `EcologicalNetworks` is to overload functions from `Base`.

 ## Accessing species